GDSC-IIIT-Kalyani/todo-tracker/README.md

 1. Make run.sh executable with `chmod +x`<br>
 Run the following line in the terminal of the root directory of install <br>
-`chmod +x run.sh`
+`chmod +x install.sh`
+2. Run `./install.sh`
+3. Two new files called run.sh and config.py will be generated.
+Note the path of run.sh
-2. Go to Settings > Keyboard Bindings
+4. Go to Settings > Keyboard Bindings
-3. Add a new binding of you choice.
+5. Add a new binding of you choice.
 I use `Alt+/` and put the path of the executable like `path/to/folder/./run.sh` .
 This will run the code when you press that binding

 When the window opens, you have to write the commands as `<command> <arg1> <arg2>...` Currently available commands are